How to file a Nebraska annual report

 What if I need to amend my report after it has been filed?

-You can file an amended biennial report if you discover errors or need to update information.
-Contact the Nebraska Secretary of State's office for specific procedures and any associated fees.
+You can file an Amendment or Correction to the biennial report if you discover errors or need to update information.
+Current amendment fees are listed on the SOS forms and fee information page.

 Can I file multiple years at once?

-Nebraska's biennial system means you're filing for a two-year period each time.
-You cannot file for multiple biennial periods in advance.
+No. Nebraska's biennial system means each filing covers one two-year period.
+The SOS does not provide a process to file multiple biennial periods in advance.